-Now that you have the list of the basic tables you are going to model, it’s time to start setting up relationships.
+Now that you have the list of the basic tables you are going to model, it’s time to start setting up Links.

-From the Relationships tab, you can set up additional relationships within Sigma.
-Define which data blocks to connect to, and what type of join to perform.
-You can set up a single, or multiple join keys.
+From the Links tab, you can set up additional links within Sigma.
+Define which data sources to connect to and set up a single or multiple join keys.

 All of the work in creating joins is done during modeling, leaving business users to explore the ecosystem of data.

-Set up the context for the data blocks with Block descriptions and column descriptions.
+Give context to users with Dataset descriptions and column descriptions.
 All table descriptions that exist in the database are pulled into Sigma.

 The BI team should add additional descriptions that will help guide people unfamiliar with the database.
-Don’t worry about tracking down information about each column of data, business analysts can add that themselves.
+Don’t worry about tracking down information about each column of data, you can give permission to business analysts to add that themselves.

-Now that you’ve set up the data blocks, let people know where to start!
-You can badge Data Blocks as Endorsed, Warning, or Deprecated.
-That lets people know where they should -- and shouldn’t -- start.
+Now that you’ve set up your tables and core Datasets, let people know where to start!
+You can flag tables and Datasets as Endorsed, Warning, or Deprecated.
+That let’s people know where they should — and shouldn’t — start.

-When adding a badge to a block, you can add a note as well.
+When setting a flag, you can add a note as well.
 Your name and the date are automatically included in the flag.
-The note can be used to let people know what to use the Endorsed data block.
-The note can also give more depth to the Warning Flag.
+The note can be used to let people know when to use the Endorsed Dataset or to give more depth to a Warning Flag.

 Who: BI Team

-What: Use existing SQL to create data blocks in Sigma
+What: Use existing SQL to create Datasets in Sigma

-If you just set up your cloud data warehouse and Sigma is the first tool to touch the data, skip to step 3.
-Otherwise, we’re sure that you have chunks of SQL that you’ve been using for analytics.
-The good news is you can use that work you’ve already done.
-Take the code you’ve created, and transform them into reusable Data Blocks that Sigma users can utilize as a base for analysis.
+If you just set up your cloud data warehouse and Sigma is the first tool to touch the data, skip to step 4.
+Otherwise, you probably have chunks of SQL that you’ve been using for analytics.
+Good news!
+You can use that work you’ve already done.
+Take the code you’ve created, and transform it into reusable Datasets that Sigma users can utilize as a base for analysis.

 Copy, Paste, Create

 Got SQL laying around?
-You can use it in Sigma to create reusable Data Blocks for any user to build on.
-Just copy and paste your SQL into Sigma’s SQL runner, run it, then click “Save as SQL Block”.
+You can use it to create reusable Datasets for any user to build on.
+Just copy and paste your SQL into Sigma’s SQL runner, run it, then click “Save as Dataset”.

-Once you’ve turned your SQL code into a SQL Block, you can set up relationships, add descriptions, and endorse the Data Block the same way you can do with Table Blocks.
+Once you’ve turned your SQL code into a Dataset, you can set up Links, add descriptions, and endorse the Dataset the same way you can do with Worksheet bas Datasets and tables.

-Let everyone know what data is in the data block.
+Let everyone know what data is in the Dataset.
 If calculations are done within the SQL, we recommend adding a description about the calculation in the column description.
 This keeps everyone on the same page.